kalliduz/NeuralAnts/docs/architecture.md

 - **Pheromones**: A grid based map stores pheromone levels for each cell.
   Ants may deposit pheromone through an actor and the levels decay over time.
   Sensors provide the direction to the strongest cell so ants can follow trails.
-Decay logic resides in `Environment.updatePheromones()
+Decay logic resides in `Environment.updatePheromones()` where levels are multiplied by the decay rate and can be blurred to create softer trails.
 - **Nest**: A fixed point in the environment acts as the colony's nest.
 Ants carry food back here to convert it into energy.
 - **Obstacles**: The environment spawns a few random rectangular obstacles that